garrandall/popular-music-data/tracks/salt-shaker-ying-yang-twins-lil-jon-the-east-side-boyz.md

 Sixteen bitches in thongs in one club
 The home of the fifth red bones and big butts has been bitches splittin' all over the floor
-Hornafy cant deny certified pro
+Hornafy can't deny certified pro
 On the poll upside down, (this shit for real) Sixty-nine plenty time will pay a bill
 At day she a clerk but night she turn (stripper) You're not even dated your just tryin to (tip her)